Skip to content

 External Segmentation Plugin Development

 External plugins allow you to package and distribute your custom segmentation algorithms as separate Python packages.
-Here's a complete example:
+They only need zarrnii as a dependency.

 Step 1: Create Your Plugin Package Structure